 How long should I take off work after breast augmentation?

-We generally advise that patients take off one week after breast augmentation although this will very much depend on the type of work that is carried out.
+We generally advise that patients take off one week after breast augmentation, although this will very much depend on the type of work carried out.
 Patients in more physically demanding occupations may require two weeks off.
 Most patients can return to light office work after one week.

 Is breast augmentation recovery painful?

-It is common to experience a mild to moderate degree of pain or discomfort after breast augmentation and your surgeon will address this by prescribing a course of painkillers for you to take after your breast augmentation procedure.
+It is common to experience a mild to moderate degree of pain or discomfort after breast augmentation, and your surgeon will address this by prescribing a course of painkillers for you to take after your breast augmentation procedure.
 Discomfort after breast augmentation will depend on the type of breast augmentation undertaken.
-Breast implants placed on top of the muscle also known as subglandular breast augmentation involve a much quicker recovery compared with a dual plane breast augmentation where implants are placed beneath the muscle.
-In either case, it’s important to take it easy and not to take on too much too soon.
+Breast implants placed on top of the muscle, also known as sub-glandular breast augmentation, involve a much quicker recovery compared with dual-plane breast augmentation, where implants are placed beneath the muscle.
+In either case, taking it easy and not taking it too much too soon is essential.
 This will ensure your body heals optimally to reduce the risk of breast augmentation complications occurring.

 When can I drive after breast augmentation?

-Our surgeons recommend that you avoid driving a car for at least one week after surgery as your breasts will still be relatively tender during this period.
-The movement in your arms may also be restricted during this time and this could impair your ability to have proper control of your vehicle.
+Our surgeons recommend that you avoid driving a car for at least one week after breast augmentation surgery, as your breasts will still be relatively tender during this period.
+The movement in your arms may also be restricted during this time, which could impair your ability to properly control your vehicle.
 If you are in any doubt, speak to one of our post-operative nurses for further advice and support.

 RELATED: What does a breast augmentation involve?